AdaGold/BankAccounts/README.md

     - `self.find(id)` - returns an instance of `Owner` where the value of the id field in the CSV matches the passed parameter

 ## Wave 3
 Create a `SavingsAccount` class which should inherit behavior from the `Account` class.
-It should include updated logic within the following functionality:
+It should include updated logic with the following functionality:
 - An updated `initialize` method:
   - The initial balance cannot be less than $10.
 If it is, this will `raise` an `ArgumentError`
 - An updated `withdraw` method: